TIBCOSoftware/ebx-container-edition/helm/chart/README.md

 ## Introduction

-This chart bootstraps an EBX deployment configured with a database on a Kubernetes cluster using the Helm package manager.
+This chart bootstraps an EBX deployment on a Kubernetes cluster using the Helm package manager.

-This chart assumes you have an ingress controller already install on your cluster.
+This chart was tested with the [Nginx Ingress Controller](https://github.com/kubernetes/ingress-nginx) maintained by the Kubernetes community.
-If not you can check the following documentation to install it :
+This chart assumes it is already installed or you have a similar solution on your cluster.

-- [Nginx Ingress Controller](https://github.com/kubernetes/ingress-nginx) (maintained by the Kubernetes community)
+**Note**:

 ## Prerequisites

-* Kubernetes 1.23+
+* Kubernetes 1.23+, a working kubernetes cluster from a [certified K8s distro](https://www.cncf.io/certification/software-conformance/).
 * Helm 3+
 * EBX (Container Edition) image pushed on your docker registry
 * PV provisioner support in the underlying infrastructure (StorageClass config)